AmedeoRom/StarEstate/README.md

 **Currently the code takes metallicity folders that are named in the format "1Zsun", "0.5Zsun", etc. and then searches the different mass folders (e.g. "0.15", "20", "300"), where LOGS directories are, within them**.

-If I will have time I will make it more customizable. **Just remember to follow this structure.**
+If I will have time I will make it more customizable. **Remember to follow this structure.**

 The final outcome will be a dataframe with the entire population of stars, ready to analyze.
 See e.g. the synthetic population from the upcoming Romagnolo+ (2025b) below for different MESA models and WR conditions